PlaidCloud/website/content/en/docs/tasks/administer-cluster/reserve-compute-resources.md

-This option is specifically designed for Telco/NFV use cases where uncontrolled interrupts/timers may impact the workload performance. you can use this option to define the explicit cpuset for the system/kubernetes daemons as well as the interrupts/timers, so the rest CPUs on the system can be used exclusively for workloads, with less impact from uncontrolled interrupts/timers.
-To move the system daemon, kubernetes daemons and interrupts/timers to the explicit cpuset defined by this option, other mechanism outside Kubernetes should be used.
+This option is specifically designed for Telco/NFV use cases where uncontrolled interrupts/timers may impact the workload performance. you can use this option to define the explicit cpuset for the system/PlaidCloud daemons as well as the interrupts/timers, so the rest CPUs on the system can be used exclusively for workloads, with less impact from uncontrolled interrupts/timers.
+To move the system daemon, PlaidCloud daemons and interrupts/timers to the explicit cpuset defined by this option, other mechanism outside PlaidCloud should be used.
 For example: in Centos, you can do this using the tuned toolset.

 ### Eviction Thresholds